 What Is Bitcoin in 5 Minutes

-Bitcoin is not a physical or digital object.
-Rather, bitcoin is a representation of value in the form of a record of ownership on the Bitcoin blockchain.
+Bitcoin is a revolutionary asset class where value is represented not as a physical or digital object, but as a record of ownership on the Bitcoin blockchain.

 You may have heard bitcoin being called “digital gold” or “cash for the internet” but those descriptions don’t really tell you much about it.
 If you want to know what bitcoin really is and how it works, you’ve come to the right place.